The Divorce Readiness Framework™

 Step 3: ORGANIZE

-Turn scattered information into usable clarity
+Turn scattered information into clear, usable structure.

 Goal: Create a clear, chronological timeline that supports legal strategy.